 GTA 6 release date rumors

 GTA 6 is definitely in development.
 The only question is when precisely developer Rockstar Games will decide to launch the new installment.
-And so far, all Rockstar has said "stay tuned," although off the record, some employees think that 2024 seems reasonable.
+Rockstar has said "stay tuned," although off the record, some employees think that 2024 seems reasonable.

-The newest rumor says that GTA 6 could be released in 2023, which is based on publisher Take-Two's large expected marketing budget for the 12-month period ending on 31 March 2024, detailed in a recent financial statement.
+However, there are also rumors that GTA 6 could be released in 2023.
+This is based on publisher Take-Two's large expected marketing budget for the 12-month period ending on 31 March 2024, detailed in a recent financial statement.
 However, Rockstar has refuted this rumor, telling Gamesindustry.biz (opens in new tab) that those projections are related to third-party commitments.